 “Ours is a useful trade, a worthy calling.
 With all its lightness and frivolity, it has one serious purpose, one aim, one speciality, and it is constant to it: the deriding of shams, the exposure of pretentious falsities, the laughing of stupid superstitions out of existence… Who is so by instinct engaged in this sort of warfare is the natural

 An evening reception to celebrate ‘A Summer of Love’ exhibition of illustrations by Caroline Misselbrook, celebrating generations of her family’s love of nature and creativity, takes place on 28th March at 6-8.30pm at Portsmouth Guildhall.
 To mark the 50th birthday of the Summer of Love in San Francisco, the Faculty of Creative and Cultural Industries (CCI) at the University of

 The University of Portsmouth Choir joins forces with the Solent Symphony Orchestra, Portsmouth Cathedral Choir, St Mary’s Church Choir and soloists from the Royal College of Music to benefit local musical charities while realizing a research project led by Dr George Burrows.
-Armed with the knowledge that the majority of Portsmouth’s pre-1850 musical work had been lost, Dr George Burrows,

 The Faculty of Creative and Cultural Industries are delighted to host an exhibition of student commended work as part of a joint collaboration with the Royal Society for Protection of Birds (RSPB) and Strong Island.
 Each year the BA (Hons) Graphic Design Level 5 students are required to undertake a live client project as part of the Professional Practice: Live